-Alternus Energy Group Plc ("We", "Alternus" or the "Company" and together with its consolidated subsidiaries, the "Group") was incorporated in Dublin, Ireland on 31 January 2019 under the name Alternus Energy International Limited.
-On 20 October 2020, the Company re-registered as a Public Limited Company (Plc) and changed its name to Alternus Energy Group Plc.
+Alternus Energy Group Plc (the Group) was incorporated in Dublin, Ireland on January 31, 2019, under the name Alternus Energy International Limited.
+On October 20, 2020, the Company re-registered as a Plc and changed its name to Alternus Energy Group Plc.
+Alternus Energy Group Plc owns 100% of shares of Solis.